 Best case: Will the Bears falter against the reigning Pac-12 South champions?

-First conference game of the year looks to be a tough one.
+First college football conference game of the year looks to be a tough one.

 With (possibly?) no Pac-12 Football in 2020, Write for California will instead be covering a mock season.
 In place of our standard game previews, we will start our pregame “coverage” with fictitious contrasting best- and worst-case scenarios for each game (inspired by Ye Olde ESPN Pac-12 Blog) had COVID-19 never cursed us.
 The week will culminate in a video game simulation on Saturday (with commentary by Rob Hwang and Trace Travers) and a game recap by Nick Kranz on Monday.